suryapusapati/Advanced-Numerical-Method/README.md

 - Finish conversion of Gauss_Newton, Multiple_Linear, Newint2
 - Improve the output print
 - Deadline to fininsh this project: 30 Novemeber
+- Add hyperlinks to matlab files in below table

 ## Bashboard:
 <!--⌛ ❌ ✔-->